 Now that I’ve broken the ice and we are in poop mode, let’s go into it a little more.

 Ideal Poop: Ideally you should go in the morning after waking up.
 If you are really healthy, your need to go might even wake you up.
 That’s awesome.
 The poop should float and should be one solid piece – like a big brown floatey banana (oh come on, you can handle it).
 However!
 If there are any fats/oils in your poop or floating in the water, that is not at all good.
 That means there is so much fat/oil in the body that it’s coming out in the poop.

 Sinking Poop: If your poop sinks, you ate something that’s too heavy or off harmony with your natural balance.
 It could also be a sign of toxins, but that’s not always true either.
 You can correct sinking poop mostly by changing your diet and eating foods that balance your dosha(s).
 For example, a pitta person might eat salads and their poop will float.
 A vata person might eat salads and their poop will sink.
 It’s per your individual balance.

 Seeing food in the Poop: This means that your food is not being digested or absorbed.
 It’s going in and coming right out.
-A main cause is not chewing the food properly.
-Our stomach says, “I dunno what to do with this…I don’t have teeth.
-I’ll just send to the intestines and colon and let them deal with it.”
+The main cause is not chewing the food properly.
+Our stomach says, 'I dunno what to do with this…I don’t have teeth.
+I’ll just send it to the intestines and colon and let them deal with it.'
 And out it goes.
 So chew your food!

 Big, Lots o’ Poop: Kaphas will have a very healthy poop (probably why they are always so happy) and there will be a lot of it.
 Kaphas have to be mindful that there is no excess oil or mucus in their stools.
 If there is, it means that there is too much heaviness in the body and is a sign of ama.
 Kaphas need to keep up with their fiber and veggies to get their poop to float.